haxtheweb/webcomponents/elements/retro-card/README.md

 # &lt;retro-card&gt;

 Card
-> Simple card in a cool retro design
+> Simple card in a cool retro design based off of PSU DMD program style

 ## Usage
 To use this web component in your project you can utilize one of the following styles of syntax.